Aids in the diagnosis of amebic keratitis in conjunction with clinical findings

 Negative

 A positive result indicates the presence of Acanthamoeba species DNA and is consistent with active or recent infection.
-While positive results are highly specific indicators of disease, they should be correlated with symptoms, clinical findings, and confocal ophthalmologic examination.
+While positive results are highly specific indicators of disease, they should be correlated with symptoms, clinical findings, radiologic features, or confocal ophthalmologic examination.

 While this assay is designed to detect symptomatic infection with Acanthamoeba species, the widespread distribution of these free-living microscopic amebae in the environment may contaminate inanimate objects such as contact lenses and cases.
 Thus, it should be used for patients with a clinical history and ocular symptoms consistent with amebic keratitis.